LenShustek/miditones/README.txt

 *          2:try to keep each track to its own tone generator *
 *  -cn  Only process the channel numbers whose bits are on in the number "n".
-*       For example, -c3 means "only process channels 0 and 1"
+*       For example, -c3 means "only process channels 0 and 1".
+In addition to decimal,
+*       "n" can be also specified in hex using a 0x prefix or octal with a 0 prefix.
 *
 *  -kn  Change the musical key of the output by n chromatic notes.
 *       -k-12 goes one octave down, -k12 goes one octave up, etc.